 The rent in the illustration is at 2000/2001 values.
 The average rent is increased each year to reflect inflation and the national average real terms increase.
-In 2006/07 the data was amended to refer to housing association data, but the operation of the formula remains the same.
 There are only small rent changes on refurbishment.
 Improvements do not greatly increase rents, as the value element is only 30%.
 Rent increases for items including new central heating are only possible through use of the 5% discretion.